SmartableAI/microsoft-azure/_events/2020-08-20-authenticate-to-azure-services-with-azure-ad-and-msalnet.md

 ---
-name: " Authenticate to Azure services with Azure AD and MSAL.NET"
+name: "Authenticate to Azure services with Azure AD and MSAL.NET"
 excerpt: "Learn to build sophisticated applications that connect to Azure services or the Microsoft Graph."
 originalUrl: https://info.microsoft.com/en-us-landing-AuthenticatetoAzureserviceswithAzureADandMSALNET-none.html
 website: https://info.microsoft.com/en-us-landing-AuthenticatetoAzureserviceswithAzureADandMSALNET-none.html